• Jun 09, 2025

 12. Chor Minar

 Chor Minar is a 13th-century minaret in the Hauz Khas area built under the reign of Alauddin Khilji.
-It is nearly 700 to 800 years old and has a terrifying and dark history of cruelty that relates to its haunting aspect.
+It is nearly 700 to 800 years old and has a terrifying, dark history of cruelty that contributes to its haunting aspect.

 13. Mutiny House